dashingsoft/pyarmor/docs/how-to/register.rst

 Each :term:`Pyarmor Group` could have 100 offline devices, each device has its own number, from 1 to 100.

+Only the machine id of device is not changed after reboot, it could be used as group device.
+Most of physics machine, cloud server or VM like Qemu, Virtual box, Vmware with same disk image work with Group license.
+If using group in CI pipeline, the default runner doesn't work, but something like `self-host runner`__ may work.

+The allocated device No. is never free, if a device is reinstalled, it need allocate new one.

 Basic steps:

 1. Using activation file :file:`pyarmor-regcode-xxxx.txt` to initial registration, set product name bind to this license, and generate :term:`registration file` [#]_